Get Excited—You’re Blazer Bound!

 Get ready for a life changing experience—full of endless opportunities, internships, and memories that will last a lifetime.
 Elms is truly your home away from home and we can’t wait to welcome you to campus.

-After you’ve made it official and submitted your $200 enrollment deposit, follow the steps below and we’ll make sure you’re ready to start this fall.
+After you’ve made it official and submitted your $200 enrollment deposit, follow the steps below and we’ll make sure that you’re ready to start at Elms.

 Haven’t deposited yet?
 Visit the Accepted Students page.